-This short-term faculty-led study abroad prorgam offered through the Levin College of Urban Affairs provides students with the opportunity to benefit from a curriculum focused on economic development in the automation and innovation sectors, sustainable agriculture, governmental regulatory issues, and urban development/international real estate markets.
+This short-term faculty-led study abroad program offered by Maxine Levin Goodman College of Urban Affairs provides students with the opportunity to benefit from a curriculum focused on economic development in the automation and innovation sectors, sustainable agriculture, social justice, governmental regulatory issues, and urban development/international real estate markets.
 Students will travel to key business centers and universities of Israel, meet with academic and company leaders and visit cultural centers representing the rich and complex history and development of Israel.
 Cultural excursions are planned to Jerusalem, the castle and market of Akko, the world-class Roman archeological site of Cesearea, the beaches of Haifa, historic Masada, the Dead Sea and to take a look at Bedouin nomad lifestyle in the Negev desert.
 VIDEO: INTRODUCTION TO THE PROGRAM

 Tentative Schedule (Subject to Change)

-December 29 – Group departure from Cleveland to Tel Aviv
+May 15 – Group departure from Cleveland to Tel Aviv

-December 30 – Arrival in Tel Aviv, bus charter to Haifa, check in at hotel, afternoon walking tour with Dr. Simons, Ba’hai, drive up Marcaz HaCarmel
+May 16 – Arrival in Tel Aviv, bus charter to Haifa, check in at hotel, afternoon walking tour with Dr. Simons, Ba’hai, drive up Marcaz HaCarmel

-December 31 – Morning visit to Akko Crusader Fort, lunch in Akko, visit to the Shuk, afternoon Rosh Ha Nikra tour, evening dinner near hotel
+May 17 – Morning visit to Akko Crusader Fort, lunch in Akko, visit to the Shuk, afternoon Rosh Ha Nikra tour, evening dinner near hotel

-January 1 – Morning visit to Intel Corp, Technion University tours, free time for lunch, free evening
+May 18 – Morning visit to Intel Corp, Technion University tours, free time for lunch, free evening

-January 2 – Checkout of Haifa hotel, bus transportation to Tel Aviv, morning visit to Caeserea Martina, lunch at Café Nitza, real estate tour with Mark Verstandig, afternoon tour of Tel Aviv University, evening check-in to Jerusalem hotel, evening walk to the western wall
+May 19 – Checkout of Haifa hotel, bus transportation to Tel Aviv, morning visit to Caeserea Martina, lunch at Café Nitza, real estate tour with Mark Verstandig, afternoon tour of Tel Aviv University, evening check-in to Jerusalem hotel, evening walk to the western wall

-January 3 – morning visit to Yad Vashem, free time for lunch, afternoon whiskey distillery tour, free time for dinner, evening walk to shuk Mahane Yehuda
+May 20 – morning visit to Yad Vashem, free time for lunch, afternoon whiskey distillery tour, free time for dinner, evening walk to shuk Mahane Yehuda

-January 4 – Full day of cultural visits: Church of Holy Sepulcher, Mt.
+May 21 – Full day of cultural visits: Church of Holy Sepulcher, Mt.
 Olives, City of David, free time for lunch and dinner

-January 5 – morning visit to Hebrew University, lunch in HU cafeteria, Real Estate walking tour with Danny Felsenstein, free evening
+May 22– morning visit to Hebrew University, lunch in HU cafeteria, Real Estate walking tour with Danny Felsenstein, free evening

-January 6 – very early morning check-out of hotel and departure, morning visit to Masada National Park, afternoon for lunch and visit/swim in the Dead Sea, evening check-in to hotel, dinner included at hotel
+May 23– very early morning check-out of hotel and departure, morning visit to Masada National Park, afternoon for lunch and visit/swim in the Dead Sea, evening check-in to hotel, dinner included at hotel

-January 8 – Check out of hotel, morning visit to Ramat Agricultural Station, lunch with Bedouins, afternoon Tel Beer Sheva archeological tour, check in to new Tel Aviv Hotel, free evening to explore Tel Aviv
+May 24 – visit to Ben Gurion University, explore the Kibbutz, visit to Ramat Agricultural Station, lunch with Bedouins, afternoon Tel Beer Sheva archeological tour, free evening

-January 9 – early check out of hotel, travel to airport for departure back to Cleveland
+May 25 – early check out of hotel, travel to airport for departure back to Cleveland

-The estimated program fee is $3,999* for the first ten applicants: This includes:
+The estimated program fee is $4,980*.
+This includes:

 - Roundtrip airfare from Cleveland to Tel Aviv